Delayed Cord Clamping

 Bilirubin: A yellow pigment made during the normal breakdown of old red blood cells.
 The liver processes bilirubin so that it can be excreted in the stool.

-Blood Transfusion: Giving blood from a donor to another person.
+Blood transfusion: Giving blood from a donor to another person.

 Jaundice: A yellowish coloration of the skin and whites of the eyes caused by too much bilirubin in the bloodstream.